42nd Parliament of Ontario

-The 42nd Legislative Assembly of Ontario was a legislature of the province of Ontario, Canada.
-The membership was set by the 2018 Ontario general election and sat for two sessions until it was dissolved on May 3, 2022, in advance of the 2022 Ontario general election.
+The 42nd Parliament of Ontario was the provincial legislature of the province of Ontario, Canada that was in office from 2018 to 2022.
+Its membership was initially determined by the Ontario general election held on June 7, 2018.
+The members held office until the parliament was dissolved on May 3, 2022, in advance of the 2022 Ontario general election.
+The 42nd Parliament sat for two sessions.

-A majority government was formed by the Progressive Conservative Party with leader Doug Ford serving as Premier of Ontario.
+The Progressive Conservative Party led by Premier Doug Ford won a majority mandate from the 2018 election, and comfortably commanded the confidence of the parliament for its entire duration.
 The Official Opposition, and the only other recognized party, was the Ontario New Democratic Party led by Andrea Horwath.
-The Ontario Liberal Party and Green Party of Ontario also elected members to seats in the legislature, but neither elected enough MPPs for official party status.
-At dissolution, the New Blue Party of Ontario and the Ontario Party each had one MPP, but also lacked official party status.
+The Ontario Liberal Party and Green Party of Ontario also elected members, but neither elected enough members for official party status.
+Two additional parties, the New Blue Party of Ontario and the Ontario Party, gained representation through changes of party affiliation during this parliament, but did not reach the threshold for official party status.

-Ford was officially sworn in as Premier of Ontario by the Lieutenant Governor of Ontario on June 29, 2018.
-The first session of the 42nd Legislative Assembly was opened on July 11, 2018, with the election of Ted Arnott as Speaker.
+The 42nd Parliament of Ontario at in two session.
+The first session was convened on July 11, 2018, and was in session until Parliament was prorogued on September 12, 2021.
+A second session session was convened on October 4, 2021, and lasted until the fixed-date dissolution of this parliament on May 3, 2022.

+Ted Arnott, MPP for Wellington—Halton Hills and one of the three co-dean of the legislature having been a member of the legislature since 1990, was the Speaker of this parliament.